iTwin/appui/changehistory/NextVersion.md

 After running the tool review the changes and make required adjustments.
 Consult the documentation below for guidance on handling API changes.

+## iTwinUI 2.0

+With the 4.0 release, AppUI has updated its [@itwin/itwinui-react](https://www.npmjs.com/package/@itwin/itwinui-react) dependency to the 2.0 version.
+Since AppUI uses iTwinUI to style container elements to which application specific content is provided this adds a prerequisite for consumers of AppUI 4.0 to upgrade to iTwinUI 2.0.

 ## @itwin/appui-layout-react